cyberbotics/ros2_documentation/source/Tutorials/Advanced/Simulators/Webots/Simulation-Reset-Handler.rst

 It is not possible to use the ``respawn`` property on the ``ros2_control`` node, as the spawner exits during launch time and not when the simulation is reset.
 Instead we should declare a list of nodes in a function (e.g. ``get_ros2_control_spawners``).
 The nodes of this list are started along other nodes when executing the launch file.
-The function is also declared as action to start when the ``robot_driver`` node exits, which corresponds to the moment when the simulation is reset in the Webots interface.
+The function is also declared as action to start when the ``robot_driver`` node exits with the ``reset_handler``, which corresponds to the moment when the simulation is reset in the Webots interface.
 The ``robot_driver`` node still has the ``respawn`` property set to ``True``, so that it gets restarted along with ``ros2_control`` nodes.

 Reset Handler Requiring Node Shutdown